abeckDev/AdventOfCode2022-Swift/README.md

 # Advent of Code 2022 - A swift newbie approach

 My collection of source code to solve the [2022 Advent of code challenge](https://adventofcode.com/2022) in Swift.
-I am completely new to the language, which might explain why I probabaly found the most complicated way to solve the puzzles.
+I am completely new to the language, which might explain why I probably found the most complicated way to solve the puzzles.

 ## Used tooling